 In order to age well, you need to continue to live the life you want to live when you’re older, day in and day out.
 No excuses.
 Start with the list below if you want to take control of your aging today.

 Practicing the floor skill will put you leaps and bounds ahead of most of the aging population.
 In the clinic, I’ve heard countless times (even from people as young as 40) that they’re “too old to be getting on and off the floor.”

 This belief is a detriment to your future health.
 Research has found that the inability to get on and off the floor without using your hands is linked to a higher risk of early death.
 You read that right.

 So, get yourself on the floor and start practicing right now.
-Start floor sitting for every opportunity possible.
+Start floor sitting as often as the opportunity arises.
 And when you start to do this in the presence of others, you’ll discover what an unconventional choice this is.

 Whenever I’m with a group of people, and I opt for the floor instead of an open chair, there are always comments.
 But remember, people tend to judge based on their own insecurities.
 Stick to your principles and be okay with being different.
 Being different is the key to aging well.